Biden's brother tells impeachment probe he kept family and business separate | Politics

 Biden's brother tells impeachment probe he kept family and business separate

-U.S. President Joe Biden's brother on Wednesday told lawmakers pursuing an impeachment inquiry that their relationship had nothing to do with his business career, as a top Democrat said the probe is based on Russian disinformation and should be dropped.
+In closed-door testimony, James Biden, 74, told investigators in the House of Representatives that he never asked his brother to take any official action on behalf of his businesses and that Joe Biden never did so, according to a source with direct knowledge of the interview.
+He said Biden had no involvement or financial interests in any of the ventures he has pursued over the past 50 years.

 U.S. President Joe Biden's brother on Wednesday told lawmakers pursuing an impeachment inquiry that their relationship had nothing to do with his business career, as a top Democrat said the probe is based on Russian disinformation and should be dropped.
-In closed-door testimony, James Biden, 74, told investigators in the House of Representatives that he never asked Biden for official favors, or relied on his status as the sibling of a prominent politician to advance his interests.
+In closed-door testimony, James Biden, 74, told investigators in the House of Representatives that he never asked his brother to take any official action on behalf of his businesses and that Joe Biden never did so, according to a source with direct knowledge of the interview.

 He said Biden had no involvement or financial interests in any of the ventures he has pursued over the past 50 years.
 "Those who have said or thought otherwise were either mistaken, ill informed, or flat-out lying," he said in a prepared statement.